EleniMarli/EleniMarli/README.md

 🚀 My bootcamp projects:
 - <a href="https://github.com/EleniMarli/green_thumb">Green Thumb</a>: a Ruby on Rails plant care app for small screens, hosted here: <a href="https://www.green-thumb.me/">🍃</a>
-- <a href="https://github.com/EleniMarli/rent_a_dress">RentADress</a>: reinterpretation of AirBnB with dresses for big screens, hosted here: <a href="https://rent-a-dress-cdc99ed9126a.herokuapp.com/">👗</a>
+- <a href="https://github.com/EleniMarli/rent_a_dress">RentADress</a>: a Ruby on Rails reinterpretation of AirBnB with dresses for big screens, hosted here: <a href="https://rent-a-dress-cdc99ed9126a.herokuapp.com/">👗</a>

 🍴 A personal project I did prior to the bootcamp to teach myself Python and SQL:
 - <a href="https://github.com/EleniMarli/recipes_project">Recipes Project</a>: a Python app to store recipes and create customisable shopping lists with a simple UI.